esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 So don't do a custom form with divs!
 Use `<form>` and get lots of accessibility wins for free.

+I know that Remix promotes the use of the [FormData Interface](https://developer.mozilla.org/en-US/docs/Web/API/FormData)

 One of the most important accessibility features that is mentioned is adding labels to inputs and textareas in a form.

 **Benefits of labels 💁ℹ️**